 Turbulence is Expected

-In a moment of physical turbulence on a flight, you face a decision: spiral into catastrophic thinking or accept the temporary discomfort.
+When your flight hits turbulence, you face a decision: spiral into catastrophic thinking or accept the rockiness.
 Let's admit it—we've all felt both.
 The plane violently shakes, and your imagination conjures fiery wreckage.
 Yet statistically speaking, you're absurdly safe—safer than the drive to the airport.

-You bomb a presentation.
-A relationship hits rocky terrain.
-Your bank account dwindles.
-Your health shows concerning signs.
+Maybe its your relationship hitting rocky terrain.
+You feel imposter syndrome at work.
+You haven't experienced the career growth you anticipated.
 These moments of psychological turbulence trigger the same catastrophic mental simulations: professional ruin, heartbreak, poverty, mortality.

 Anxiety thrives on convincing us that temporary discomfort equates to permanent disaster.
 It's a masterful illusionist, showing us only the worst possible outcome while obscuring the overwhelming evidence to the contrary.
 It serves as both a megaphone (for your negative thoughts) and a muffler (for your positive ones).